cmedabalimi/Getting-and-Cleaning-Data-Course-Project/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+##Method
+- Open the R Script run_analysis.R located in this repository
+- Set the working directory to the folder that contains the Samsung Galaxy S smartphone data
+- Run the script
+##Outputs
+- Tidy dataset text file
+- Codebook file